 Otherwise, IDrive has the same features that we appreciate in our other top picks: support for Apple and Microsoft devices, automatic file syncing between desktop and cloud files, storage of previous versions of files, and the option to manage your local files using a web-based interface.

-Many people choose external hard drives over cloud storage because you pay once instead of getting charged monthly, even though most people consider physical backups a hassle and don't do it as often as they should. pCloud is an attractive cloud storage option for this demographic because you can purchase a lifetime storage pass at a reasonable price: $175 for 500GB or $350 for 2TB.
-That latter price would cover just a couple of years of OneDrive, 3.5 years of Google Drive, and 5 years of iDrive at 2TB.
-Forward-thinking shoppers that know they want long-term, secure cloud storage can save big over time.
-Or, it's $60/year 500GB or $120/year 2TB plans are comparable to its cloud storage rivals.
+Many people choose external hard drives or NAS systems over cloud storage because you pay once instead of getting charged monthly, even though most people consider physical backups a hassle and don't do it as often as they should. pCloud is an attractive cloud storage option for this demographic because you can purchase a lifetime storage pass at a reasonable price: $175 for 500GB or $350 for 2TB.
+That latter price would cover just a couple of years of OneDrive, 3.5 years of Google Drive, and five years of iDrive at 2TB.
+So, forward-thinking shoppers that know they want long-term, secure cloud storage can save big over time.
+Or, its $60 a year 500GB or $120/year 2TB plans are comparable to its cloud storage rivals.

-As a business solution, Dropbox is especially handy because it offers 180 days of versioning, file recovery, and Rewinds that revert your files following any major issues like ransomware attacks.
+Dropbox is convenient as a business solution because it offers 180 days of versioning, file recovery, and Rewinds that revert your files following any significant issues like ransomware attacks.
 It gives you peace of mind to know that if a coworker messes up your work somehow, you won't have to start from scratch.
 The Professional and Business tiers also give you HIPAA compliance, passwords and expiration dates for shared files, a much larger transfer limit, locked (unsavable) files, and a history of who has viewed or edited your files.

 Most people weigh Google Drive versus Dropbox when choosing the best cloud storage option, given that both have big brand recognition built off of quality service.
 The best plus in Dropbox's column is its block syncing.
 When you edit a file, Dropbox edits the saved cloud version by only changing that specific portion, saving bandwidth, while Google Drive replaces the whole file every time.
 Moreover, you can integrate and edit Google Drive or Microsoft OneDrive files within Dropbox by syncing your accounts, which gives you some flexibility beyond one tech ecosystem.
 And its Zoom integration makes it simple to share your stored files with other participants during a call.

-Dropbox does have some drawbacks that made Google Drive an easier choice, however.
-You must pay for the $204/year plan to enable family access, where Google lets you split its cheaper accounts among multiple users.
+However, Dropbox has some drawbacks that make Google Drive an easier choice.
+You must pay for the $204 a year plan to enable family access, where Google lets you split its cheaper accounts among multiple users.
 More importantly, we strongly prefer Google Workspace apps to Dropbox Paper, a competent but simple document editor.

 Credits — The team that worked on this guide

 Michael Hicks got his tech start in 2016, covering emerging tech like VR and self-driving cars before expanding to all things tech.
-When he's not gaming or reading SFF novels, he writes freelance for Android Central on everything from laptops to soundbars, from home security to fitness watches.
+When he's not gaming or reading SFF novels, he writes as the Senior Editor for Android Central on everything from laptops to soundbars, from home security to fitness watches.